ajaxxxxxxxx/ajaxxxxxxxx.github.io/_02InstallGuide/1-Before-We-Get-Started.md

 ## **Starting Off...**

 - Install both Fallout New Vegas & Fallout 3.
-After they have installed, run them both once and then close their launchers after your settings have been detected.
-You may also take this time to quickly change your resolution to what you prefer for Fallout NV.

-{: .important}
-> Make sure to enable HDR and disable V-Sync

 {: .important}
 > Make sure old installations are completely deleted and reinstalled, especially if they have been previously modded